javaee/jsf-extensions/code/AffableBean/setup/README.txt

     The affablebean.sql script creates tables and sample data necessary for the application.

-    The sun-resources.xml file creates the 'jdbc/affableBean'
+    The sun-resources.xml file creates the 'jdbc/affablebean'
-    datasource, and 'affableBeanPool' connection pool on the server when the application is deployed.
+    datasource, and 'affablebeanPool' connection pool on the server when the application is deployed.

-    The application uses EclipseLink as the JPA provider, and is being developed using NetBeans 6.7 with the default installation of GlassFish v3 Prelude.
+    The application uses EclipseLink as the JPA provider, and is being developed using NetBeans 6.7.1 with GlassFish v3 Preview.